 © 2019 The Authors.
 Published by Elsevier Ltd. Global energy demand has risen sharply over the years with developing countries recording the greatest share in this trend.
 Biomass as an energy resource is mostly available locally and can easily be converted into secondary energy without huge capital investments.
 Nowadays, Bangladesh shares a percentage of renewable energy only 3% of total energy ratio, Bangladesh has already taken a master plan in the renewable energy sector.
 Whereas installed electricity generation installed capacity of Bangladesh rapidly increased to 13265 MW with captive generation capacity which is insufficient for fulfilling the demand of electricity of the nations.
 One-third of the power production of Bangladesh depends on expensive imported fossil fuel energy resources and 65% of power generation depends on a natural gas reserve of the country, though one day the reserve of current gas will be diminished.
 Moreover, inadequate electricity production leads the country in a un-industrialization.
 The present and future crucial energy crisis situation adapted by installing renewable power into electricity production.
 The current renewable energy agenda of Bangladeshi government force the specialization of renewable energy generation budget by decreasing global pollution with saving movement of biomass, solar, hydro, wind, and tidal power sector.
 This paper presents the currents national energy scenario of Bangladesh.
 According to this, the greater potentiality of renewable energy resources is also reviewed and presented in this paper.

-Anwar, M, Rasul, MG, Ashwath, N & Rahman, MM 2018, 'Optimisation of Second-Generation Biodiesel Production from Australian Native Stone Fruit Oil Using Response Surface Method', ENERGIES, vol. 11, no. 10.View/Download from: UTS OPUS or Publisher's site
+Anwar, M, Rasul, MG, Ashwath, N & Rahman, MM 2018, 'Optimisation of Second-Generation Biodiesel Production from Australian Native Stone Fruit Oil Using Response Surface Method', ENERGIES, vol. 11, no. 10.View/Download from: Publisher's site

-Uddin, MN, Techato, K, Taweekun, J, Rahman, MM, Rasul, MG, Mahlia, TMI & Ashrafur, SM 2018, 'An Overview of Recent Developments in Biomass Pyrolysis Technologies', ENERGIES, vol. 11, no. 11.View/Download from: UTS OPUS or Publisher's site
+Uddin, MN, Techato, K, Taweekun, J, Rahman, MM, Rasul, MG, Mahlia, TMI & Ashrafur, SM 2018, 'An Overview of Recent Developments in Biomass Pyrolysis Technologies', ENERGIES, vol. 11, no. 11.View/Download from: Publisher's site

 Rahman, MM, Rasul, M & Hassan, NMS 2017, 'Study on the Tribological Characteristics of Australian Native First Generation and Second Generation Biodiesel Fuel', ENERGIES, vol. 10, no. 1.View/Download from: Publisher's site